What is the Janka wood hardness scale?

 How do you choose the right wood for the job?

 If you’re trying to decide between maple vs. oak, poplar vs. pine, or an expensive hardwood versus a local wood species, the Janka scale can be helpful.
 Ask yourself, for instance, “Is pine hard or soft wood, and will it be useful for my project?”
 Since there are many types of pine, it could have a higher Janka hardness or a lower one, depending on the species.
-Note that our wood strength chart lists their uses as well, from flooring to instruments to wooden sheds.
+Note that our wood strength chart lists their uses as well, from flooring to instruments.

 There are so many types of wood out there; use our hardwood hardness scale to figure out what’s right for your next carpentry project!